Ring Alarm vs SimpliSafe

 Key Similarities of Ring vs SimpliSafe

-- Average app ratings: Both the Ring — Always Home app and the SimpliSafe app had average ratings around 3.2 stars.
+- High app ratings: Both the Ring — Always Home app and the SimpliSafe app had high ratings, four stars or higher.

 - Month-to-month contracting and self-monitoring options: Neither Ring nor SimpliSafe forced us to sign long-term contracts or pay for professional monitoring.

 Key Differences of Ring Alarm vs SimpliSafe

 - System components: We noticed that while Ring had a pretty minimalist, five-part security system SimpliSafe’s system was about twice the size.